Neighborhood Bike Works

 Established in 1999, Neighborhood Bike Works (NBW) is a nonprofit educational organization in West Philadelphia.
 The mission of NBW is to inspire youth and strengthen Philadelphia communities by providing equitable access to bicycling and bike repair through education, recreation, leadership and career-building opportunities.

 History and Locations

 Formerly located at Saint Mary's Church (40th and Locust Walk), on the University of Pennsylvania campus, NBW started in 1996 as Youth Cycle & Recycle, a program of The Bicycle Coalition of Greater Philadelphia.
 It became a separate nonprofit in July 1999.
-NBW operated a shop in the Haddington neighborhood at 60th and Vine from 2003-2012, and a shop in North Philadelphia at 1426 W. Susquehanna Ave., near Temple University, from 2009-2015.
-NBW's South Philadelphia shop, called The Bikery, at 508 S. 5th St. was open from 2010-2013.
+NBW operated a shop in the Haddington neighborhood at 60th and Vine from 2003 to 2012, and a shop in North Philadelphia at 1426 W. Susquehanna Ave., near Temple University, from 2009 to 2015.
+NBW's South Philadelphia shop, called The Bikery, at 508 S. 5th St. was open from 2010 to 2013.
 In 2015, Neighborhood Bike Works moved all of its operations to its current and only location on Lancaster Avenue.